folk-lab/IgorAcq/README.md

 # IgorAcq
 Acquisition code used by Folk Lab

-Create a Pull request if you have changes to the code that needs to be implemented.
+How to use the IgorAcq repo:
+- Create a new branch before making any changes to excisting files.
+- Publish the new branch (Push it to the repo).
+- Create a pull request, that will merge your new branch with the Master branch.
+- When the code Admin (for now Christian & Nik) approves the new code, they will merge the braches.
-DO NOT commit any changes directly to the master branch, create your own branch!
+- DO NOT commit changes directly to the Master branch!

+Just ask if you have questions!:)